The right trout gear makes a big difference

 For beginners, a five-weight fly rod with a weight forward fly line is a good choice.
 An 81/2-foot rod would be a good selection.
 As you advance, a lighter weight or shorter rod may provide a greater challenge and be more suitable.
 But the 81/2-foot, five-weight is a good starting point.

 In the early days of fly casting, most fly lines used were level lines.
 They were the same diameter and weight throughout the length.
 Anglers have plenty of choices now.

-Modern fly line configurations:
+Modern fly line configurations for trout:

 - Weight forward – Heavier and larger diameter near the tip.

 - Double taper – Suitable for small waters and good for roll casts.

 - Level – Least desirable for most uses.

 The mechanics of fly casting is fairly simple.
 The rod is flexible and stores energy that the caster must utilize to be efficient.
 It is similar to a bow in archery.
 As it flexes, energy is stored, but that energy must be properly channeled to result in a successful cast.